craftcms/docs/docs/5.x/reference/twig/tags.md

 If you have any element _queries_ within the tags (e.g. a `craft.entries`), and you create a new element that should be returned by one of the queries, Craft will also be able to figure that out and clear the cache.

-You can also manually clear your template caches from the Utilities page, using the “Clear Caches” tool, or by using the `invalidate-tags/template` console command.
+You can also manually clear your template caches from <Journey path="Utilities, Clear Caches" />, or with the `invalidate-tags/template` console command:

 ```bash
 php craft invalidate-tags/template